-Our open house days are designed to give you a glimpse of what it is like to be a student at Wake Forest University School of Divinity.
-Open house days usually include information sessions on the curriculum and Art of Ministry program, a campus tour, attending Community Worship, joining a class, and having lunch with faculty and students.
+Our open houses are designed to give you a glimpse of what it is like to be a student at Wake Forest University School of Divinity.
+Open house group visit days usually include information sessions on the curriculum and Art of Ministry program, a campus tour, attending Community Worship, joining a class, and having lunch with faculty and students.
 Come spend a day with us.